 This 135 campsite park is a mixed forest originally planted by Civilian Conservation Corps crews during the 1930s.
-The Morro Bay State Park is an ideal spot to camp as it features a pristine saltwater marsh that supports a thriving bird population. .
-The bay's most prominent landmark is Morro Rock.
-The park has opportunities for biking, kayaking, fishing, hiking and bird watching.
+The Morro Bay State Park is an ideal spot to camp as it features a pristine saltwater marsh that supports a thriving bird population.
 The park museum has exhibits that cover Native American life, geology, oceanography and local wildlife.
-We also have an 18-hole public golf course and a colorful marina that includes a restaurant and kayak rental shack.
+There is also have an 18-hole public golf course and a colorful marina that includes a restaurant and kayak rental shack in the park.